omnetpp/omnetpp.org/_posts/blog/2020-06-24-omnetpp-debugging-tips.md

 - Eclipse CDT

   This is the built-in debugger in the OMNeT++ IDE.
-It integrates only with `gdb` (at the moment) so it inherits all the advantages and disadvantages of the `gdb` backend.
+It integrates only with `gdb` (at the moment), so it inherits all the advantages and disadvantages of the `gdb` backend.

 - Visual Studio Code